styled64/MCE/README.md

 Download the offline version of Eaglercraft from their website, then rename it to "minecraft".
 Place this file in `src/frontend`

+In the MCE directory...

+Run `npm install` to install the packages required to run.

-To start the server run `npm run mce` in the MCE directory.
+To start the server run `npm run mce` or `node index.js` in the MCE directory.

 Open ports `8006` and `8081` (TCP & UDP) to your local network.
 On linux, use `iptables` or `ufw`.
 On windows use the Windows Firewall to open the ports.
 Then share your `ws` ip with your friends.
 If you plan to play over internet, open the ports on your router.